Elizabeth Sung: Early life and education

 Sung was born and raised in British Hong Kong and studied ballet at a young age before coming to the United States.

 She attended the Juilliard School and earned a BFA in dance.
 She was a member of the Alvin Ailey Dance Company.
 Sung also earned an MFA in directing from the American Film Institute.

 Career

+Sung made her 1988 screen debut on the television series The Equalizer as Manika in the season four episode "Riding the Elephant."
+Sung's film debut came shortly thereafter in the French production of Le Palanquin des larmes (Journey in Tears), followed by an appearance on China Beach in 1989.

 From 1994-96, Sung appeared on the American soap opera The Young and the Restless as Luan Volien.
 She directed the short film Requiem, based on her childhood in Hong Kong and her journey to New York City as a ballet student.
 It won a CINE Golden Eagle Award in 1996.

 Her other notable television appearances included roles on Hawaii Five-O, The Sopranos, Bones, Curb Your Enthusiasm, NCIS: Los Angeles, and Charmed.
 She starred in The Joy Luck Club, Memoirs of a Geisha, and Lethal Weapon 4.

 Sung appeared in Asian-American comedies including Anita Ho, Front Cover, and Vivian Bang's White Rabbit that screened at the Sundance Festival in 2018.